monstorix/plex-font-systemless-module/README_EN.md

 > [!NOTE]
 > For the CJK Users:<br>
 > As of [version 6.4](https://github.com/ibm/plex/releases/latest) at the end of January 2024, the IBM Plex fonts only include preliminary Traditional Chinese support, Simplified Chinese support is still a few weeks away.
-There are still some rendering issues with the initial Traditional Chinese fonts, waiting for upstream updates.
+There are still some rendering issues such as different line height with the initial Traditional Chinese fonts.
+It's not recommended for daily use as of now.
-> The configuration file of this module is currently using Traditional Chinese glyphs to temporarily replace the Simplified Chinese positions, and following the Noto complementary mechanism in the original font template to ensure text support.
+> The configuration file of this module is currently using Traditional Chinese glyphs to temporarily replace the Simplified Chinese positions, and following the complementary mechanism in the original font template to ensure text support.
+Currently, some glyphs are mixed with Noto Sans.
 Simplified Chinese glyphs support will be in place after IBM updates the fonts.

 ## Manual Installation
 > [!TIP]